 *Shepherd, Jeffery P. We Are An Indian Nation.
 A History of the Hualapai People.
 Tucson: The University of Arizona Press 2010

 Today, the Hualpai are thriving thanks in part to the travel and tourism industry.
 As a sovereign Indian nation, the Hualapai Tribe does not receive federal funding.
-Every purchase at Grand Canyon West helps to sustain Hualapai communities, which do not receive government assistance.
+Every purchase at Grand Canyon West helps to sustain Hualapai communities.

 You can learn more about the Hualapai Tribe by exploring the exhibits found at the attractions at Grand Canyon West.
 Read more about the Hualapai Tribe in the book, “We Are An Indian Nation.
 A History of the Hualapai People” on sale at Grand Canyon West gift shops and national book resellers.
 All proceeds from this book go to a college fund for members of the Hualapai Tribe.